pensando/pypi/src_dss/pensando_dss/docs/SearchV1Api.md

     tenant = "tenant_example" # str | Tenant Name, to perform query within a Tenant's scope.
 The default tenant is \"default\".
 In the backend this field gets auto-filled & validated by apigw-hook based on user login context. (optional) kinds = [
         "kinds_example",
     ] # [str] | Kind of the policy that this request should act on.
-It should be either NetworkSecurityPolicy or IPSecPolicy. (optional)
+It should be either NetworkSecurityPolicy, IPSecPolicy or NATPolicy. (optional)

     # example passing only required values which don't have defaults set
     try: